 March 27th

-N06 tank held 4 Ruff and good numbers of wildfowl and there were plenty of small tortoiseshell bufferflies on the embankments basking in the morning sun
+N06 tank held 4 Ruff and a good number of wildfowl, and there were plenty of small tortoiseshell butterflies on the embankments basking in the morning sun

 N06 Tank